jardakotesovec/backend-ui-example-plugin/README.md

 Check out `BuiExampleTab.vue`, where interacting with API using `useFetch` and `useUrl` is illustrated.

-### How to extend FileManager with additional column and custom action
+### How to extend FileManager with additional column and custom action and fetch additional data

 Checkout `main.js` to see how to add custom column or action.
+Fetching additional data for displayed files is also demonstrated..

 Also check out generic plugin template https://github.com/pkp/pluginTemplate to see how the cypress test can be written to automatically test your plugin.